What is Social Media Marketing?

 So, maybe the best way to answer the question: What is social media marketing? is to determine what it is NOT.

-If you’re sending your advertising through social networks, you’re probably doing yourself a lot of harm.
+If you’re sending traditional advertising through social networks, you’re probably doing yourself a lot of harm.
 Users find such disruptive advertising in social networks offensive and, as social networks evolved, user pushback on the increase of advertising content on the platforms grows as does government pushback.
-Not only are such efforts a waste of time, they can damage your reputation or leave you open to ridicule that can spread like a wildfire through social networks.
+Not only are such efforts a waste of time, they can damage your reputation or leave you open to ridicule that can spread like wildfire through social networks.
 Experts recommend using an 80/20 rule when posting content such that 20% (or less) of the content you post contains promotions for your brand.

 No one really cares about you, except maybe your mother.
-So, quit talking about yourself in social networks.
+So, quit talking about yourself on social networks.
 Instead, think like an entertainer or newscaster.
 Look at the success of influencers on platforms like TikTok, where providing entertainment is the defining factor in success.
 Think like a coach or teacher.
 People are on social networks for what they GET out of them, not what they put in so focus on providing value not promotion.
 This is the single biggest challenge I face in consulting with clients.
 They don’t believe me and want to talk about themselves and their products to the exclusion of everything else.
 Big mistake.

 Sure, social networks are online, so a certain element of technology is important.
-You also need to understand how various social networks work, especially how sharing occurs on the network, but most of the really technical stuff can be hired out cheap.
-Understanding consumer behavior and developing a cogent strategy based on this understanding is what creates success in social media marketing, NOT technology.
+You need to understand how various social networks work, especially how sharing occurs on the network, but most of the really technical stuff is simple compared with understanding marketing on the platforms.
+Understanding consumer behavior and developing a cogent strategy based on this understanding is what creates success on social platforms, NOT technology.

 Consumers from all generations use social media marketing — as a matter of fact, the fastest growing group on Facebook are baby boomers and the most influential sharers are middle-aged women.

-Social media is also not just white folks — or just US.
-Social media is very diverse; consisting of both genders, folks all over the world, and from various ethnic groups, as you can see in the graphic above.
+Social media is also not just for white folks — or just US.
+Social networks are very diverse; consisting of both genders, folks all over the world, and from various ethnic groups, as you can see in the graphic above.

-4. Social Media Marketing is NOT one size fits all.
+4. SMM is NOT one size fits all.

-While it’s tempting to just send the same content over all your social media properties and for every company to use the same social media networks, it’s not that simple.
+While it’s tempting to just send the same content over all your social properties and for every company to use the same social networks, it’s not that simple.

 Think about your target audience.
 Where do they spend their time?
 What are they looking for?